-Here is a story from John, a professional bass player and one of our clients, which describes how he used our goal setting process to transform his professional career, not once but twice, earn a lot more, work with better clients and employers, and travel the world!
+Here is a story from one of our clients, a professional musician, in which he describes how he used our goal setting process to transform his professional career, to finally quit his day job, support himself as a full-time musician, work with better clients and employers, and travel the world!
 After reading it, you can apply the process to your own goals.
-(This goal setting process is one we’ve taught for nearly 20 years to hundreds of people across the world, many of whom swear by it, due to the dramatic results they consistently achieve when they start their year with it.
-The process is supercharged when you go through it with some support, so we’ve created a really easy way to adopt it in our New Year, New You Toolkit.
-Check that out here.
-And Happy New Year!
-May 2018 bring you joy and wonderful surprises.)
+(This goal setting process is one we’ve taught for nearly 20 years to hundreds of people across the world, many of whom swear by it, due to the dramatic results they consistently achieve when they start their year with it.)

 With her guidance, I set about creating a crystal clear picture of what I wanted, in writing.
 Melissa provided me with a number of guidelines to follow while fleshing out my professional and artistic goals, but the one that stands out as perhaps the most significant was this charge: “Ask for what you want, not just what you think you can get.”

 Even with this credo in mind, I still sold myself short.
 It is actually amazing how difficult it is to ask for your dreams to come true.
 Is it any wonder so many of them don’t?
 Melissa made sure I didn’t make the mistake of missing out on the life I really wanted, just because I wouldn’t ask for it.